matt-yale/matt-yale/README.md

 ![Matthew Yale](docs/me.jpg "Matthew Yale")

-I am a 28 year old Technical Solutions Engineer based in Upstate New York.
+I am a Technical Solutions Engineer based in Upstate New York.

 - 🔭 I currently work as a Senior Engineer for xOverTime on client-facing projects.
 - 🌱 I am working to improve my Software Development skills!